morrownr/8821cu-20210916/README.md

 -----

-Question: I have an adapter with the 8821cu chipset which means it supports bluetooth.
+Question: I have an adapter with the 8821cu chipset and it supports bluetooth.
 The bluetooth works but the wifi does not.
 What is wrong?

 Answer: There appears to be an issue where adapters can be set up differently